Lautarotetamusa/bidgen/README.md

 - [ ] stream of tokens? or some load animation while waiting for the bid
 - [ ] better prompt
 - [ ] test with english projects

+# IDEAS
+- extension for the web browser